autepos/ai-payment/readme.md

 ```
-By a cashier on behalf of a customer,
+Also a cashier can initialise payment on behalf of a customer,
 ```php
 /**
  * @var \Illuminate\Contracts\Auth\Authenticatable